How to pay globally distributed teams

 If you look at commercially available solutions such as PayPal or Skrill, then you quickly realize how inefficient these platforms are for businesses.

-Even though very popular and user friendly, using these solutions for anything more than a handful of employees is very time consuming since integrations with automated payroll software is not possible.
+Even though these solutions are very popular and user-friendly, using them for more than a handful of employees is very time-consuming since integrations with automated payroll software are not possible.
 It's the virtual equivalent of filling and signing checks manually to pay your team.

 This poor integration makes using either of these platforms not practical.
 The amount of time consumed and potential errors from doing everything manually is not worth the effort for most businesses since it's not a scalable way to grow your team.